Chapter 11:

 “Yeah, that’s what I thought.
 Go wild, girl!”

-Haruka wrapped the cloak around her whole head and went outside.
+Haruka wrapped the cloak around her head.
 Like an elegant dance, she swiftly decapitated the two policemen outside.
-She then entered Granny Jay’s house.
-Almost immediately, Johnny’s ear-deafening squeal reverberated in the air.
-In a short amount of time, Haruka returned with two more headless police.
-She tossed them into a pile with the other corpses, and, creating a long red javelin, she stabbed them all at once.
-Even though he’d seen it several times the night before, the sight of withering bodies was still just as harrowing.
+A few seconds after entering Granny Jay’s home, Johnny’s ear-deafening squeal reverberated in the air.
+Haruka returned with two more headless police.
+She tossed them into a pile with the other corpses.

 “That’s our cue!”
 Maki readied her bag.
 “Anythin’ you wanna take before we go?”